This post may contain eBay affiliate links. Please read our disclosure policy.

 - 1989 OPC RC #113

 The most expensive Joe Sakic rookie cards include the 1989 O-Pee-Chee Hockey Joe Sakic rookie card and the super rare 1989 Kraft Joe Sakic Rookie RC #32.

-If you have a Sakic hockey card and would like an estimated value please email us at value@goldcardauctions (include 2 photos at minimum).
+If you have a Sakic hockey card and want an estimated value, please email us at value@goldcardauctions (include two photos at minimum).

 Joe Sakic Rookie Cards: Buyers Guide & Investment Advice